Nathan Healy

 Sales Tax Exemption State tax exemption No state sales tax on solar equipment and installation.
 Reduces upfront cost immediately.
 Learn More

-For residential properties, 100% of the value added by renewable energy equipment is exempt from property tax assessment.
-For commercial properties, 80% of the added value is exempt.
-The exemption applies to solar panels, inverters, storage systems, mounting equipment, and other qualifying renewable energy components installed on your property.
+For residential properties, 100% of the solar system’s value is exempt from property tax assessment.
+For commercial or non-residential properties, 80% of the system’s value is exempt.
+The exemption applies to all solar equipment including panels, inverters, batteries, wiring, and mounting systems.
+However, it doesn’t cover backup generators or equipment that would have been installed anyway without solar.

-To qualify, your renewable energy system must be installed on or after January 1, 2013 for residential properties.
-The equipment must meet the state’s definition of renewable energy source devices, which includes solar, wind, and geothermal systems.
-This exemption is currently set to expire on December 31, 2037, after which only residential properties will continue to receive the full exemption.
-There are no income restrictions or application deadlines, making this benefit accessible to all Florida homeowners who install qualifying renewable energy systems.
+To qualify, your solar system must be installed on or after January 1, 2013 for residential properties, or on or after January 1, 2018 for non-residential properties.
+The exemption is currently set to expire on December 31, 2037, after which only residential properties will continue to receive the benefit.
+There’s no application process—the exemption is automatically applied during your property’s assessment, making it a simple way to maximize your solar investment’s value.

 Ready to start saving with solar?